NEED HELP? CONTACT A CASEWORKER Caseworker Contact Form OR CONTACT THE SRC LEGAL SERVICE SRC Legal Service

 Weekly reports from Lia Perkins, President of the 95th SRC

-Applying for Special Consideration, Discontinue Not Fail or Show Good Cause?
+Applying for Special Consideration, Late Discontinuation under Special Circumstances, or Show Good Cause?
 Make sure you have the correct supporting documents

 Motion passed at the July Council meeting of the 95th SRC